neetidotexe/NASA_Photo_of_the_Day/README.md

 ## Introduction

-The goal of the assignment is to build a single-screen app that fetches NASA’s Astronomy Picture of the Day (APOD) and display it with some details
+The goal of the project is to build a single-screen app that fetches NASA’s Astronomy Picture of the Day (APOD) and display it with some details

 ## Visual Preview